ericfields/StockBot/README.md

 See [QUOTES.md](documentation/QUOTES.md) for more info and options for on quoting stocks and options.

-### Portfolios
+### Indexes

-You can create a custom stock portfolio (just for tracking, not actual buying and selling) and quote its overall value!
+You can create a custom index of stocks and options, and quote its overall value!
 For example:

 ```
-/portfolio create MYSTUFF AAPL:2, AMZN:1
+/index create MYSTUFF AAPL:2, AMZN:1
 /quote MYSTUFF
 ```

-Portfolios require a database to be configured.
-See [PORTFOLIO.md](documentation/PORTFOLIO.md) for more info on enabling Portfolios support, as well as instructions on tracking and quoting portfolios.
+Indexes require a database to be configured.
+See [INDEX.md](documentation/INDEXES.md) for more info on enabling Index support, as well as instructions on tracking and quoting indexes.

 ### News